Umayyad invasion of Gaul: Expansion to Provence and Charles Martel

-Still, in 734, Umayyad forces (called "Saracens" by the Europeans at the time) under Abd el-Malik el Fihri, Abd al-Rahman's successor, received without a fight the submission of the cities of Avignon, Arles, and probably Marseille, ruled by count Maurontus.
+Nevertheless, in 734 Umayyad forces (called "Saracens" by the Europeans at the time) under Abd el-Malik el Fihri, Abd al-Rahman's successor, received without a fight the submission of the cities of Avignon, Arles, and probably Marseille, ruled by count Maurontus.
 The patrician of Provence had called Andalusi forces in to protect his strongholds from the Carolingian thrust, maybe estimating his own garrisons too weak to fend off Charles Martel's well-organised, strong army made up of vassi enriched with Church lands.

 Charles faced the opposition of various regional actors.
 To begin with the Gothic and Gallo-Roman nobility of the region, who feared his aggressive and overbearing policy.
 Charles decided to ally with the Lombard King Liutprand in order to repel the Umayyads and the regional nobility of Gothic and Gallo-Roman stock.
 He also underwent the hostility of the dukes of Aquitaine, who jeopardized Charles' and his successor Pepin's rearguard (737, 752) during their military operations in Septimania and Provence.
 The dukes of Aquitaine in turn largely relied on the strength of the Basque troops, acting on a strategic alliance with the Aquitanians since mid-7th century.

 In 737, Charles captured and reduced Avignon to rubble, in addition to destroying the Umayyad fleet.
-Charles' brother, Childebrand, failed however in the siege of Narbonne.
+However, Charles' brother, Childebrand, failed in the siege of Narbonne.
 Charles attacked several other cities which had collaborated with the Umayyads, and destroyed their fortifications: Beziers, Agde, Maguelone, Montpellier, Nîmes.
 Before his return to northern Francia, Charles had managed to crush all opposition in Provence and Lower Rhone.
 Count Maurontus of Marseille fled to the Alps.

-Loss of Septimania
+Muslim loss of Septimania

-Muslims reasserted their authority over Septimania for another 15 years.
-However, in 752, the newly proclaimed King Pepin, the son of Charles, led a new campaign into Septimania, when regional Gothic allegiances were shifting in favour of the Frankish king.
+Muslims maintained their authority over Septimania for another 15 years, but shifted the focus of their efforts towards the internal divisions within al-Andalus, that had been caused by the collapse of the Umayyad Caliphate in 750.
+In 752, the newly proclaimed Frankish king Pepin, the son of Charles, launched an invasion of Septimania to take advantage of the internal troubles of the Muslims in al-Andalus and the growing disaffection of the Gothic nobility with their Muslim rulers.
 That year, Pepin conquered Nimes and went on to subdue most of Septimania up to the gates of Narbonne.
-In his quest to subdue the Muslim Gothic Septimania, Charles had found the opposition of another actor, the Duke of Aquitaine.
-The Duke Waiffer, aware of Pepin's expansionist ambitions, is recorded as attacking him on the rearguard with an army of Basques during the siege of Narbonne.
+In his quest to subdue the region, Charles met the opposition of Waiffer the Duke of Aquitaine.
+Waifer, aware of Pepin's expansionist ambitions, is recorded as attacking the Frankish rearguard with an army of Basques during the siege of Narbonne.

-It was ultimately the Frankish king who managed to take Narbonne in 759, after vowing to respect the Gothic law and earning the allegiance of the Gothic nobility and population, thus marking the end of the Muslim presence in southern Gaul.
+It was ultimately the Frankish king who managed to take Narbonne in 759, after vowing to respect Gothic law and earning the allegiance of the Gothic nobility, thus marking the end of the Muslim presence in southern Gaul.
 Furthermore, Pepin directed all his war effort against the Duchy of Aquitaine immediately after subduing Roussillon.